CLI Authentication

 redo init

-This creates a .redo/ folder with local configuration.
-The CLI automatically uses local config when present, falling back to global config.
+This creates a .redo/ folder with local project configuration.
+The CLI uses the nearest project config from the current folder or a parent folder.

 Configuration Precedence